-Kosovo Albanian Muslims had their own battalion in the Handzar Division, I Battalion of Regiment 28, I/28.
+Kosovo Albanian Muslims had their own battalion in the Handschar/Handzar Division, I Battalion of Regiment 28, I/28.
 The Albanian recruits were from Kosovo and the Rashka region of Serbia, initially in Battalion I/2, later I/28.
-The battalion had an imam and was modeled on the Austro-Hungarian Albanian Muslim Legion of 1916-1918.
+The battalion had an Imam and was modelled on the Austro-Hungarian Albanian Muslim Legion of 1916-1918.
 SS-Unterscharfuehrer Rudi Sommerer was an NCO in the Albanian Battalion which had at least 300 Albanian Muslim members.
 Sommerer was from Company 6, I Battalion, Waffen-Gebirgs-Jaeger-Regiment 28, of the 13th Waffen SS Handzar Division.
 SS-Sturmmann Nazir Hodici was an Albanian Muslim squad commander with I Battalion.
 Another Albanian Muslim member of Handzar was Ajdin Mahmutovici, who was 17 years old when he was recruited for the SS.

-Albanian Muslims were recruited for the Bosnian Muslim Handzar Division because not enough Bosnian Muslim recruits were conscripted.
-By July, 1943, there were 15,000 members in the division.
+Albanian Muslims were recruited for the Bosnian Muslim Handschar/Handzar Division because not enough Bosnian Muslim recruits were conscripted.
+By July 1943, there were 15,000 members in the division.
 In order to increase the size of the division, SS-Standartenfuehrer Herbert von Obwurzer, who oversaw the initial formation of the division, began recruiting Albanian Muslims from Kosovo and the Sandzak or Rashka region of Serbia.
 In 1943, Kosovo was part of a Nazi and fascist Greater Albania, “independent” from Serbia.
-In the fall of 1943 the SS sought to recruit Albanian Muslims from this Greater Albanian state.
-The SS recruiting campaign in Albania was opposed, however, by Austrian-born Plenipotentiary in Albania Hermann Neubacher, a special emissary of the Foreign Office whose specialty was economic affairs.
+In the fall of 1943, the SS sought to recruit Albanian Muslims from this Greater Albanian state.
+The SS recruiting campaign in Albania was opposed, however, by Austrian-born Plenipotentiary in Albania Hermann Neubacher, a special emissary of the Foreign Office whose speciality was economic affairs.
 Because the Albanian Muslims would serve in a foreign country, Croatia, Neubacher maintained that the SS recruiting “jeopardized Albanian sovereignty.”